mittagessen/dfine_kraken/README.md

 ## Installation

-Kraken is currently being rewritten to allow integration of new methods, such as this repository, with plug-ins.
+Kraken is currently being rewritten to allow integration of new methods, such as the one in this repository, with plug-ins.
 This repository uses the architecture introduced by this rework which will eventually become kraken 7.0.
 The models produced by this repository are *not* going to be compatible with earlier kraken versions.

 Clone the repository and run: